Old Crown Brewing Corporation: Brands

 The brewery's best-known brand was Old Crown, a renaming of their earlier Centlivre brand.
-Prior to Prohibition, brands included Nickel Plate Beer, Muechener, the aforementioned Centlivre Beer and The Centlivre Tonic, among others.
-Nickel Plate Beer is believed to be the only beer named after a railroad, the Nickel Plate Road and was served in its dining cars in the early twentieth century.
+Prior to Prohibition, brands included Nickel Plate beer, Muechener, the Centlivre Beer and the Centlivre Tonic, among others.
+Nickel Plate beer was brewed by the C.L.
+Centlivre Brewing Company in partnership with the Nickel Plate Road starting in the 1890s and was served in its dining cars until the 1950s.
 During Prohibition they produced a near beer called That's It, and briefly revived the old Centlivre brand after Prohibition, before introducing Old Crown, which quickly became their flagship brand.
-The company itself adopted the Old Crown name when they merged with Chris-Craft Industries for a short time in 1962.
-Chris-Craft sold the company to its employees.
-The brewery produced Old Crown Beer, Old Crown Ale, Old Crown Bock, Van Merrit, Old German, Renner and Alps Brau, until they ceased production on December 1, 1973.
-Peter Hand brewing of Chicago continued to make Old Crown beer and ale, as well as Van Merrit, Old German and Alps Brau, until the late 1980s.
+After prohibition, Nickel Plate was produced again for draft and bottling using the pre-prohibition recipe.
+Old Crown produced Renner Golden Amber Beer, as well as Old German, Old Oxford and Kings Brew under the "Renner Brewing Co." name, for sale in Ohio.
+In 1946 the Centilivre Brewing Corporation filed a suit against Indianapolis Brewing Company.
+IBC obtained a trademark for the name "Crown Select" beer and Centilivre demanded $50,000 in damages over concerns for their trademarked "Old Crown" beer.